UniMelbHumanRoboticsLab/CANOpenRobotController/doc/1.GettingStarted/GSM2DemoMachine.md

 This page introduces the M2DemoMachine, an example CORC app showing the basic use of the M2 planar manipulandum.

-The M2 is a 2 DoFs impedance based robot developed by Fourier Intelligence:
+The M2 is a 2 DoFs admittance based robot with a cartesian kinematic developed by Fourier Intelligence:

 ![ArmMotus M2 with frames](../img/M2WithFrames.png)
 ArmMotus M2 and reference coordinates.